 Stuffed to the gills with homemade garlic mashed potatoes, green bean casserole, stuffing, sweet potato and pineapple casserole, and Tofurkey with mushroom gravy.

 You can look for rolls made without dairy products or check out my favorite vegan bread recipes, which I turned into an ebook.
 I love the whole wheat crescent rolls for Thanksgiving recipes.

 There are many dishes you can do in a semi-homemade Sandra Lee fashion, like looking for canned cranberries that have no gelatin and buying vegan gravy.
 Most stuffings are already vegan, so as long as you don't stuff them into any body cavities, you can use them as is.
-There are even vegan creamy vegan soups, so you can substitute them in traditional green bean casserole recipes with incredible results.
+There are even vegan creamy soups that you can substitute them in traditional green bean casserole recipes with incredible results.